Aligning Language Models with Real-time Knowledge Editing: More Results on KnowEdit

-Full results of single editing and incremental editing are presented in Table~\ref{tab:single-alles} and~\ref{tab:inc-alles}, respectively.
-KEDAS secures the highest harmonic mean in 23 out of 24 cases among all the evaluated baselines, showing outstanding balanced performance of knowledge editing.
+The sequential editing results with Llama-2-7B-Chat~\cite{llama2} and Qwen2.5-7B-Instruct~\cite{qwen25} are presented in Table~\ref{tab:knowedit-all}.
+KEDAS secures the highest harmonic mean scores on all the four datasets, outperforming previous methods significantly.

+We also experiment with Llama-2-7B-Chat under the traditional single editing setting and the results are presented in Table~\ref{tab:knowedit-single}.
+KEDAS exhibits the most balanced performance among all the 11 evaluated methods.